OvidijusParsiunas/deep-chat/README.md

 npm install deep-chat-react
 ```

-To test the component - simply add the following to your markup:
+Simply add the following to your markup:

 ```
 <deep-chat></deep-chat>